 All research operates within limitations, and this study is no different.
 The focus group method cannot be sure of comprehensively uncovering every viewpoint, although the number of groups and participants here is substantial for this method.
-The use of post-it notes to record all members' views before beginning discussion helps to ensure that potential minority views are taken into account.
+The use of Post-it notes to record all members' views before beginning discussion helps to ensure that potential minority views are taken into account.

-The exclusion of IHCD students was a deliberate choice, and may mean that certain perspectives were lost.
-However one of the paramedic sites did include a similar population in terms of experience in the ambulance service, with in-service training, and so substantial difference is not anticipated.
+The exclusion of Institute of Health and Care Development (IHCD) students was a deliberate choice, and may mean that certain perspectives were lost.
+However, one of the paramedic sites did include a similar population in terms of experience in the ambulance service, with in-service training, and so substantial difference is not anticipated.